| The September 11 2001 terrorist

 databases and international communications interception were

+fully operational on September 10 to no avail.
 Surveillance responses to September 11 are indeed a prism

 through which aspects of social structure and process may